Cryptarithms or Alphametics are puzzles in cryptic arithmetic

 Fractions #2 (contributed by Frank Mrazik)

-Find a solution where the digits, in order from 1 to 9, spell two common English words.
+Find a solution where the letters representing the digits 0 to 9, in order, spell two common English words.

 O E Y